Helping each member of our team be the best they can

-Meet our Senior Recruitment Coordinator for care assistants
+Meet our Recruitment Team Leader for care assistants

 As a senior member of the visiting carer recruitment team since 2015, Rebecca carries out management reports and visits our branches.
 “I was previously a carer for the Redditch and Bromsgrove branch,” Rebecca said.
 “Now, I help the recruitment team prioritise their workload, hit their targets, provide important updates and put job adverts live.

 “I’m a part of something amazing – the whole business is like a huge family and we work together really well,” she shared.
 “From my first day, Tim and Ursula made me feel so welcome and I progressed quickly due to my level of enthusiasm and commitment.
 I feel welcome every day I walk in, and to have that when coming to work is lovely.